 Side note: I know this is not the brightest software idea.
-I’m quite sure that if I went through the product validation process, I’d find that there is no market for this.
-It turns out that I have to keep looking for more great software ideas.
+I’m sure that if I went through the product validation process, I’d find no market for this.
+But, it turns out that I have to keep looking for more great software ideas.

 Brand Campaign Metrics

-For the most part, the reason why branding campaigns are considered unsuccessful is because sometimes we don’t set up the right metrics to track the branding campaigns.
-It’s the good old problem of how do you measure marketing ROI of an activity that could yield results years down the line?
+For the most part, branding campaigns are considered unsuccessful because sometimes we don’t set up the right metrics to track the branding campaigns.
+So it’s the good old problem of how do you measure the marketing ROI of an activity that could yield results years down the line?

 The best branding campaigns are those that start with a purpose.
-You have to know why you are creating your branding campaign.
+First, you have to know why you are creating your branding campaign.
 To do this, you first have to determine the type of branding campaign that you are looking to run.